 All classified cropland is, by definition, either high or very high sensitivity.
 Land capability is defined as the combination of soil, climate, and terrain suitability factors for supporting rain-fed agricultural production.
 It is rated by the Department of Agriculture's updated and refined, country-wide land capability mapping (DAFF, 2017).
-The higher land capability values (≥8 to 15) are likely to indicate suitability as arable land for crop production, while lower values (<8) are only likely to be suitable as non-arable grazing land.
-The direct relationship between land capability rating and the screening tool's agricultural sensitivity is shown in Table 1.
+The higher land capability values (\geq 8 to 15) are likely to indicate suitability as arable land for crop production, while lower values (\leq 8) are likely to only be suitable as non-arable grazing land.
+The direct relationship between land capability rating, agricultural sensitivity, and rain-fed cropping suitability is shown in Table 1.